FIS: FAQs about Faculty Information System (FIS)

-In recent years, the annual report was due in mid-February, but because the annual report will be a factor in faculty salary increases, the deadline was moved up to coincide with the annual budget process.
+At one time, the annual report was due in mid-February, but because the annual report is now a factor in faculty salary increases, the deadline was moved up in 2017 to coincide with the annual budget process.
 (Most Rice academic schools had already moved their internal deadlines up.)

 Faculty Information System (FIS):

-- Q9 : Is anything entered in the FIS visible publicly or university wide?
+- Q2 : Is anything entered in the FIS visible publicly or university wide?

 No. The current FIS is only for the purpose of the annual report, and only individuals with appropriate security in the system will be able to view your information.

-- Q10 : Will department staff be able to complete annual reports on behalf of faculty?
+- Q3 : Are department staff able to complete annual reports on behalf of faculty?

-- Q11 : I notice that there are no teaching evaluation scores for Fall 2017 classes.
+- Q5 : I notice that there are no teaching evaluation scores for Fall 2020 classes.
 Will these appear later?

 Yes.
 When the semester is over and the deadline for evaluations has passed, these scores will be added to the reports.

-- Q12 : Why am I unable to access the FIS from off campus?
+- Q6 : Why am I unable to access the FIS from off campus?

 In order to use the FIS from off campus, you must use VPN.
 This is to protect your own and others' personally identifiable information in this and other campus systems.

-- Q13 : Can I cut and paste a whole publication or presentation citation from my CV to the FIS?
+- Q7 : Can I cut and paste a whole publication or presentation citation from my CV to the FIS?